weiz0823/dlx/README.md

 - `int type_ = 1;`

-  Column type, 1 for compulsory (must be covered), 0 for optional (at most one cover).
+  Set column type, 1 for compulsory (must be covered), 0 for optional (at most one cover).
   For dangling cells (will be introduced below), the value is automatically set to -1, don't modify.